Phoenix-Chen-Git/CCMU/README.md

 Figure 9 illustrates the attention head outputs across three layers for a negatively predicted sequence.
 Most attention maps exhibit classic global patterns—vertical stripes indicating widespread attention to all key positions.
 Notably, only Head 2 in Layer 1, Layer 2, and Layer 3 shows local attention behavior, characterized by cross-diagonal bands, suggesting these heads focus on localized sequence relationships.
 The persistence of local focus in Head 2 across all layers may indicate a dedicated path for local pattern extraction.
 However, the lack of diverse local heads, compared to positive cases, suggests that negative predictions rely more heavily on uniform global aggregation rather than positional specificity.
 This may reflect the model’s strategy of deemphasizing precise motif matching when rejecting potential positives.
 # Conclusion

-The sequence-only model demonstrates the best classification performance among all tested approaches, achieving high ROC-AUC and PR-AUC with low false positive rates.
+The sequence-only CCMU demonstrates the best classification performance among all tested approaches, achieving high ROC-AUC and PR-AUC with low false positive rates.
 To further improve outcomes, future work should consider either scaling up the model to better capture both epigenetic and sequence features, or adopting advanced architectures such as ResNet and cross-attention mechanisms.
 These strategies can help integrate epigenetic information without compromising the model's ability to learn sequence-specific patterns.

 # Acknowledgments
 I gratefully thank my parents for supporting this project and providing the funds to rent cloud servers for model training.